AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 :

 &nbsp;**Yokai Heritage.** Your connection to the mischievous spirit world gives you the Yokai (Fey) creature type in addition to your other types.
-You also have Advantage on Saving Throws you make to avoid or end the Charmed condition on yourself.
+You also have Advantage on Saving Throws you make to avoid or end the Charmed Condition on yourself.

 **Morphing Disguise.** If you do not already, you gain the ability to change your appearance from your regular form to a human visage.
 As an Action you can change forms, changing your size and height as well.
 You can also adjust your features, taking any appearance between your regular and your human form.
 Additionally, you can use this feature to disguise yourself, taking the appearance of any human you have seen before.
 To discern that you are not actually human, a creature can use its Action to inspect your appearance and must succeed on an Intelligence (Investigation) check with a DC of 8 + your Charisma modifier + your Proficiency Bonus.